Kunjung/ShowNoShow/README.md

-# ShowNoShow
+# Diagnosis Assistant
-predict appointments yes or no
+1. predict appointments Show yes or no
+2. NCDs predictor